junxit/us-congress-bills-110/metadata.md

 - 2007-05-15 — Mr. DeFazio moved to suspend the rules and pass the bill, as amended.
 - 2007-05-15 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 411 - 3 (Roll no. 349). (text: CR H4995-4996)
 - 2007-05-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 411 - 3 (Roll no. 349).(text: CR H4995-4996)
+- 2007-05-16 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.